On EE Flex, you’ll get a SIM card from £10/month with no contract & no credit check. You’ll also benefit from triple data for the first 6 months.

 For customers wanting additional minutes or data, EE offers the following Flex plan add-ons:

 |1GB data||£7.50 for 30 days|

 |5GB data||£20 for 30 days|

-As an alternative, you can also use your phone at EE’s standard Pay As You Go rates:
+Alternatively, if you don’t want to buy an add-on with your credit, you can use your phone at EE’s standard Pay As You Go rates:

 |Voice Calls||35p/minute (any network, any time)|

 |Calls to Special Rate Numbers||44p/minute access charge